danielhers/tupa/README.md

 	}

 The version of the parser used in the paper is [v1.0](https://github.com/huji-nlp/tupa/releases/tag/v1.0).
-To reproduce the experiments from the paper, run in an empty directory:
+To reproduce the experiments from the paper, run in an empty directory (with a new virtualenv):

-    virtualenv --python=/usr/bin/python3 venv
-    . venv/bin/activate              # on bash
-    source venv/bin/activate.csh     # on csh
-    pip install tupa
+    pip install "tupa>=1.0,<1.1"
     mkdir pickle models
     curl -L http://www.cs.huji.ac.il/~danielh/ucca/ucca_corpus_pickle.tgz | tar xz -C pickle curl --remote-name-all http://www.cs.huji.ac.il/~danielh/ucca/{sparse,mlp,bilstm}.tgz